EhouarnBeriotOConnell/Write-ups/HeroCTF_V3/White_Market/README.md

 ### TLDR

 Global idea:

-	use pwn to comunicate
+- use pwn to comunicate.
-	for each data chunk received:
-	generate image, get id(pytesseract), send back price
+- for each data chunk received: generate image, get id(pytesseract), send back price

-Speed optimization:
+Speed optimization:\n
 I run the script a couple times to store id corresponding to each data, this way no need to generate image + run pytesseract every time.

-When receiving data:
+When receiving data:\n
 if we already have id ==> just get the associated price if not ==> Generate image, run pytesseract to retrieve id, store id, then get the associated price